Sarahlouhast/pands-project/README.md

 Following this I will create a pairplot using the seaborn and the matplotlib module, this is extremely useful in visualising the 3 species in pairs, how they pair up together, representing the positive and negative correlation between the variables, all at once, in a quick view shot, instead of doing this individually.
 I found this much more beneficial than the scatterplot, mainly because it displays a full matrix of the relationships between each variable.
 For this plot the species will be the variable to map into the differentiating colours.
 Each of these species is compared with each of the other variables in the dataset.
 Like the scatterplot result, one clear observation which can be taken from the pairplot is that the Iris-Setosa (in blue) is separated from both other species in all the features, while separating versicolor from virginica is much harder as they have some overlap.

 Another usual tool for visualization is a violin plot, this will be a plot of all the input variables (the features) against the output variable which is the species.
 The violin plot will show density of the length and width of the species.
 The thinner part highlights that there is less density whereas the wider part conveys higher density, a take-away can be that the Iris-Setosa class has a smaller petal length and petal width compared to the other classes.
-These can be viewed from the png files saved tot he repository.
+These can be viewed from the png files saved to the repository.

 Staying with the visualisation tools another technique from the pandas library is called Andrews Curves.
 This will show the relationship between the iris flower features and the species, plotting the curves for each iris flower grouped by species.
 Where the curves are distinct and separate from the other curves, you can see in the case of the Iris-setosa species this has different feature values compared to Iris-versicolor and Iris-virginica.
 Whereas where the curves overlap, you can see that the feature values are similar across the species at these stages.